 I always carry a hydration system in addition to my go-to favorite, the Takeya water bottle.
 It keeps water cold for an entire day hike in the summer heat.
 Trust me, you won’t regret this durable stainless steel water bottle for under $30.

-Leave No Trace and Environmental Awareness
+Leave No Trace Principles

 When hiking, respecting the environment and leaving no trace behind is vital.
 This means packing out all of your trash and leaving nature as you found it.

-Understanding Leave No Trace Principles
+What are the Leave No Trace Principles?

 Leave No Trace is a set of principles designed to minimize the impact of human activity on the environment.